alanrob17/Linux-Notes/linux-notes.md

 # Linux Notes

-These are note on tasks that I have learnt using Linux.
+These are notes on tasks that I have learnt using Linux.

 ## Disc usage